temporalio/cli/README.md

 **Note:** Make sure you have a Temporal server running before using the CLI.

-### Trying out tctl v1.14.0-alpha with the updated UX
+### Trying out new tctl v1.17.0-beta with the

-**Note** Switching to `tctl v1.14.0-alpha` is not recommended on production environments.
+**Note** Switching to `tctl v1.17.0-beta` is not recommended on production environments.

-The package contains both `tctl v1.13.1` and the updated `tctl v1.14.0-alpha`.
-Version v1.14.0-alpha brings updated UX, commands and flags semantics, new features ([see details](https://github.com/temporalio/proposals/tree/master/cli)).
-Please expect more of upcoming changes in v1.14.0
+The package contains both `tctl v1.16` and the updated `tctl v1.17.0-beta`.
+Version v1.17.0-beta brings updated UX, commands and flags semantics, new features ([see details](https://github.com/temporalio/proposals/tree/master/cli)).
+Please expect more of upcoming changes in v1.17.0

-By default, executing tctl commands will execute commands from v1.13.1.
-In order to switch to experimental v1.14.0-alpha run
+By default, executing tctl commands will execute commands from v1.16.
+In order to switch to experimental v1.17.0-beta run

 ```
 tctl config set version next
 ```

-This will create a configuration file (`~/.config/temporalio/tctl.yaml`) and set tctl to v1.14.0-alpha.
+This will create a configuration file (`~/.config/temporalio/tctl.yaml`) and set tctl to v1.17.0-beta.

-To switch back to the stable v1.13.1, run
+To switch back to the stable v1.16, run

 ```
 tctl config set --version current